UtkarshVerma/i3blocklets/README.md

   ```bash
   ./genToken.sh -c ~/.gmail
   ```
+  Google's user consent webpage will open up in your default browser.
+Allow this application there.
 This will generate a JSON file at the path specified in `tokenFile` variable in `configFile`.

 Everything's done now.
 Just add the `gmail` block to your `i3blocks` config as shown above.
 > Note that the `instance` variable only holds the name of the `configFile`, and not its path.